marcelm/cutadapt/doc/reference.rst

    dictionary with keys ``len`` and ``count``.
 This value is null if no poly-A trimming was done.

 poly_a_trimmed_read2 : list of dictionaries | null
-   A histogram of the lengths of poly-A tails removed from read 2, see above.
-This value is null if no poly-A trimming was done or the input was single-end reads.
+   A histogram of the lengths of poly-T "heads" removed from read 2, see above.
+This value is null if no poly-A/poly-T trimming was done or the input was single-end reads.

 Adapter statistics